-If you have private medical insurance (PMI), but aren’t sure where to start, take a look through our guide below.
-It covers what PMI is, the key things you need to check with your insurer and three simple steps to become a private patient at Sulis Hospital Bath.
+If you have private medical insurance (PMI) but are not sure where to start, take a look through our guide below.

 Private medical insurance (PMI) is an insurance policy designed to meet some or all of the costs of private medical treatment.
 Private medical insurance is often referred to as PMI, private health insurance, private health cover and health insurance.